 Bioinformatics and computational biology program students must complete either a research experience with faculty or an internship with a biotech firm in the St. Louis area, which is home to one of the largest concentrations of biotech companies in the country.
 This requirement gives our M.S. students the opportunity for hands-on experience working with academic researchers or private industry.
 Industry partners include:

 - Confluence Discovery Technologies

 There are many employment opportunities for graduates with a Master of Science in Bioinformatics and Computational Biology in the biotechnology, pharmaceutical, health care and software industries, as well as in academic, private and governmental research labs.
 St. Louis is home to many large and small biotech firms and is a national leader in biotech startups.
 St. Louis has medical schools at Saint Louis University and Washington University and is home to the Donald Danforth Plant Sciences Center, a world leader in plant and life sciences.

-A bachelor's degree in biology, biochemistry, computer science, engineering, health science, mathematics, statistics, or a similar scientific field is required.
-The faculty admissions committee considers the applicant's prior coursework or experience in genetics, biology, and computer programming when determining required coursework.
+A bachelor's degree in biology, biochemistry, computer science, engineering, health science, mathematics, statistics or a similar scientific field is required.
+The faculty admissions committee considers the applicant's prior coursework or experience in genetics, biology and computer programming when determining the required coursework.

 - Application completion and fee

 - One letter of recommendation is required; two more are optional